 2. Managerial Staff

 The second most important part of the human resource structure for restaurants is the Managerial Staff.
 These people are the intuitive soul of the restaurant, as the decisions of the Managerial Staff can make or break the customer experience and expectations.
 Managing and allocating the right resources at the right time can help the restaurant to achieve efficiency, which can further help create a better experience for customers and better profit for owners.
 Managerial Staff is broadly divided into three levels – Restaurant Manager, Cashier, and Storekeeper.
 Below is a chart explaining different job profiles, salary, qualifications and minimum experience required according to the HR Plan of a restaurant.

 3. Floor Staff

-Employees working in this department of your restaurant are the brand ambassadors of your restaurant, as they are the ones who are in a direct contact with the customers.
+Employees working in this department of your restaurant are the brand ambassadors of your restaurant, as they are the ones who are in direct contact with the customers.
 Customers’ best and worst experience is often due to the floor staff.
-Therefore, it is important to have them well trained and on their toes.
+Therefore, it is essential to have them well trained and on their toes.

 The Floor Staff has a different set of employees such as Captains, Stewards, House Keeper, and Guard.
 This department is primarily required in Fine Dining, Restaurant cum Bar, and Casual dining formats.

 4. Bar Staff

-The Bar Staff handles the most precious and important part of your menu: the drinks!
+The Bar Staff handles the most precious and vital part of your menu: the drinks!
 People in this department should be fully aware of the type of drinks they serve, be it a cocktail or mocktail.
 Your bartenders can create a different kind of experience for your customers and add a fun element to the whole environment of your restaurant.
-It is thus important to have a separate department set for the Bar staff in your human resource plan for your restaurant.
-The number of employees in this department is totally dependent upon the size of the restaurant.
+It is thus essential to have a separate department set for the Bar staff in your human resource plan for your restaurant.
+The number of employees in this department is entirely dependent upon the size of the restaurant.

 5. Delivery Staff